Transactions

 internal_transactions.caller_address

-is the address of the stake initiator, that is, the address of the contract directly called by the external addressinternal_transactions.transferTo_address
+is the address of the staking initiator, that is, the address of the contract directly called by the external address.internal_transactions.transferTo_address

-is the resource receiving address, that is, the stake initiator address, that is, the address of the contract directly called by the external addressinternal_transactions.callValueInfo[0].callValue
+is the resource receiving address, that is, the staking initiator address, which is also the address of the contract directly called by the external address.internal_transactions.callValueInfo[0].callValue

 5. Smart contract unstakes TRX